duglin/knregistry/README.md

 One thing I didn't hook-in yet are
 [Registry Notifications](https://docs.docker.com/registry/notifications/).
-I haven't played with this yet but it looks like we should be able to get notifications about image updates that could then cause a new Knative Service Revision to be deployed - just like the old Knative Build feature supported.
+I haven't played with this yet, but it looks like we should be able to get notifications about image updates that could then cause a new Knative Service Revision to be deployed - just like the old Knative Build feature supported.
+Perhaps I'll work on that one next...

 If you have any comments or questions, ping me.